 But doing this can raise another problem – whether your partner will have to give you ‘spends’ from your wages.
 You might be happy with this if they’re more financially savvy than you but it can make things tricky if you want to spend more during one month, for example.

 A joint account could be one way you and your partner could manage your finances together.
 It means you can have your wages paid into the same account and pay all of your joint bills out of it.

-And if you’re worried you won’t be able to get a joint bank account, the thinkmoney joint Personal Account is one alternative.
+And if you’re worried you won’t be able to get a joint bank account, the thinkmoney joint Current Account is one alternative.
 We don’t credit check you when you apply for the account so your credit history won’t affect whether you can get it.

 With the thinkmoney joint Personal Account, you and your partner can get your wages paid into the account.
 You just need to tell us about all of the different bills you have going out and we’ll hold enough money for these.
 That means you’ll never accidentally spend money you need for something important.
 And what’s more, you’ll never go over budget so there won’t be any unexpected charges.

 You’ll also get budgeting help from our trained Money Managers.
 And if you’ve got any questions about your money or you have an unexpected bill one month, you can give them a call.
 They’ll take a look at your upcoming budget with you and help you see where you can free up money to cover it.